POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Prepares the University’s Internal Operating Budget by developing methods, models, and other decision support systems and establishes timelines and deadlines which assure timely submission.
+1. Prepares the University’s Internal Operating Budget by developing methods, models, and other decision support systems and establishes timelines and deadlines which assures timely submission.

-4. Prepares various reports and statistical data outlining the University’s financial position in areas of income and expenditure based on past, present, and forecasted operations by overseeing the collection, organization, and analysis of financial data for the preparation of the University’s internal operating budget and state appropriation request.
+3. Prepares various reports and statistical data outlining the University’s financial position in areas of income and expenditure based on past, present, and forecasted operations by overseeing the collection, organization, and analysis of financial data for the preparation of the University’s internal operating budget.

-6. Updates, coordinates, and prepares the fee resolution for Board approval, maintains carry-forward by department, prepares reports for the Board on expenditures made from the President’s carry-forward account, and maintains the master vacancy listing.
+5. Updates, coordinates, and prepares the fee resolution for Board approval, maintains carry-forward by department, prepares reports on expenditures made from the President’s carry-forward account, and maintains the master vacancy listing.

-8. Ensures budgetary controls by reviewing expenditure totals, preparing budget allotment changes, and reviewing and approving personnel changes.
+7. Ensures budgetary controls by reviewing expenditure totals, preparing budget entries, and reviewing and approving personnel changes.

-13. Develops a competent, productive, and efficient departmental staff by supervising, directly and through delegation, professional accountants and accounting support personnel.
+10. Develops a competent, productive, and efficient departmental staff through supervision and delegation of duties.

-15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Chief Financial Officer.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of Accounting and Budgeting.

 SUPERVISION

-The Director, Accounting and Budgeting is supervised by the Chief Financial Officer and supervises professional accounting and budgeting staff, accounting clerks, temporary employees, and student employees.
+The Assistant Director, Accounting and Budgeting is supervised by the Director, Accounting and Budgeting and supervises professional accounting and budgeting staff.

 OFFICE OF HUMAN RESOURCES